{{ summaryHeading }}

 What does EMOM mean?

 EMOM means every minute on the minute.
-In this timer, each row starts at the top of a 60-second minute, and the remaining seconds become the planned rest buffer.
+Each target starts at a 60-second boundary, and the seconds left after the estimated work become the planned Rest buffer.

 Why is Start disabled?

-Start is disabled when a row reads Over minute.
-Shorten that movement estimate below 60 seconds, reduce the reps, or remove the explicit seconds value so the default finish target can be used.
+Start is disabled when at least one row reads Over minute.
+Shorten the seconds estimate below 60 seconds, reduce the reps, or remove the explicit seconds value so the default finish target can be used.

-Can I still run a plan with Tight rows?
+Can I run a plan with Tight rows?

 Yes.
-Tight rows fit inside the minute, so the timer can run, but the result says Scale targets because the plan does not preserve the selected Rest buffer floor.
+Tight rows fit inside the minute, so the timer can run, but the plan says Scale targets because those rows do not preserve the selected Rest buffer floor.

 Use one target per line.
 The richest format is movement | seconds | category | cue, while a plain line such as 8 push-ups uses the default finish target and an inferred category.